pehff/smart-allocation/README.md

 - 📈 Simulate your portfolio after the contribution
 - 🗂️ Organize assets into groups and subgroups
 - 🎨 Customize colors and appearance
-- 💾 Automatically save data in your browser
+- 💾 Automatically save your portfolio locally
-- 🔒 100% client-side — no accounts, no backend, no data collection
+- 🔒 100% client-side — no backend, no accounts, no data collection

 ---

-## Why?
+## Why Smart Allocation?

-Most portfolio tools answer the question:
+Most portfolio tools focus on telling you **how far your portfolio is from its target allocation**.

-> *"Is my portfolio balanced?"*
+Smart Allocation focuses on something more practical:

-Smart Allocation answers a different—and arguably more useful—question:
+> **How should I invest my next contribution?**

-> **"I have money to invest this month.
-Where should I put it?"**
+Rather than suggesting you sell assets and generate unnecessary transactions, Smart Allocation uses your monthly contributions to naturally bring your portfolio closer to your desired allocation.

-By prioritizing new contributions instead of asset sales, you can naturally move your portfolio closer to its target allocation while avoiding unnecessary transactions.
+This makes the process simple, efficient, and easy to follow over time.

 ---

 ## How it works

 1. Define your target asset allocation.
-2. Enter your current portfolio values.
+2. Enter the current value of each asset class.
 3. Specify your monthly contribution.
-4. Let Smart Allocation calculate the optimal distribution.
+4. Smart Allocation calculates the optimal contribution for each asset.
-5. Review how your portfolio looks after the investment.
+5. Review a simulation of your portfolio after the investment.

 ---

 ## Screenshots

-> *Coming soon.*
+*Coming soon.*

 ---